-Pitzer College seeks individuals with some experience for the position of Building Attendant I for the Custodial Services department.
+Pitzer College seeks individuals with some custodial experience for the position of Building Attendant I for Office of Campus Facilities department.
 Building Attendants perform essential behind-the-scenes work that keeps classrooms, offices, dorms and other indoor and outdoor campus spaces clean, orderly and safe for students, faculty and staff to enjoy living and working on a beautiful campus.
 Ideal candidates enjoy an active and diverse workplace, have a talent for managing their time, excel when working alone for extended periods of time and are able to work collaboratively in a team when necessary.

 PITZER COLLEGE is a top-ranked liberal arts institution and member of the prestigious consortium of The Claremont Colleges.
 With a student body of approximately 1,000 co-educational undergraduates, Pitzer’s core values include social responsibility, intercultural understanding, interdisciplinary learning, student engagement and environmental sustainability.
 The College is ranked eighth in the country for most engaged students in community service, fifth for the most undergraduate students studying abroad, and number one for six straight years in the most Fulbrights awarded to students.

 ESSENTIAL FUNCTIONS: Please note this is a summary of the main functions for the position; for a detailed description please visit our recruitment site at the web address listed below.

 Under general supervision, perform duties related to the housekeeping operations at the College.
 Perform routine and non-routine duties, participate in set-up and breakdown for special events, and move furniture.
 Perform a variety of cleaning tasks requiring physical fitness, safe working practices, knowledge of cleaning chemicals, methods, procedures, and supplies and equipment.
 This position maintains facilities in a clean, orderly and safe condition.